 Alumni visiting the library will be required to show an alumni card and a photo ID to enter any university building on the Chicago campus and the Galter Library in particular.

 Use of library computers and printing requires login with NU NetIDs.
-To use a library computer or print at the library, alumni will need to request a temporary NU NetID at the front desk.
+To use a library computer or print at the library, alumni will need to request a guest NU NetID at the front desk.

 - Photocopy Service (Loansome Doc)** — Order copies of articles from the library for $25 per article.